Welcome to the Class of 2018!

 How Placement Works: When assigning students to sections, the Writing Program will consider several factors: your own appraisal of your writing competency; your preferences for particular courses; SAT verbal and SAT II Writing scores; and a placement essay that you will soon submit.
 We will inform you of your placement during the week you arrive on campus.

 What You Need to Do: To help us in the placement process, you need to 1) inform us of your preferences and 2) write a short essay.

 - Complete the preference form.
-Consider your options and let us know both which kind of seminar you think is best for you and which particular sections you find most appealing.
+Consider your options and let us know both which kind of seminar you think is best for you and which particular seminars you find most appealing.
 You will be asked to rank your top three section preferences.